Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### It should be based on the objectives of the organization.
+### Which two statements about an organization's culture are CORRECT?
+1. It is created from shared values based on how it carries out its work 2.
+It is determined by the type of technology used to support services 3.
+It should be based on the culture of prospective suppliers 4.
+It should be based on the objectives of the organization

 - [ ] 1 and 2.
 - [ ] 2 and 3.